Your subject-specific guide to using library resources.

 There will be times when the book that you want is not on the shelf, either because it has been borrowed by someone else, or because we do not have it in the library collection.
 If all copies of the book are out on loan, make a reservation via Library Search.
 We'll email you when the book becomes available.
 If the book is returned on time, it will be with you within 7 days.

-If you are a student you can ask the Library to purchase a book by completing a Books on Time request form.
-The book will be reserved for you and added to the Library collection for others to use.
+If you are a student you can ask the Library to purchase a book by Recommending a book not held by the Library.
+Complete the form and the book will be reserved for you and added to the Library collection for others to use.
 This will be especially useful when doing your dissertation or research project.

 If you are a member of University staff, and you would like to recommend a book for purchase, then please complete a Suggest a Book form.
 If we are unable to purchase a copy of the book, you will be given the option to request an Inter Library Loan and we'll borrow the book for you from the British Library.